megaease/easeagent/doc/development-guide.md

 ![image](./images/EaseAgent-Architecture-v2.0.jpg)

 The core pivot of a Javaagent is the ability to enhance specific methods to implement enhanced business, such as Tracing and Metric business.
-Therefore, EaseAgent needs an easy to understand and use, efficient and reliable plugin framework that allows users to easily enhance specific methods to achieve business requirements.
+Therefore, EaseAgent needs an easy-to-understand and use, efficient, and reliable plugin framework that allows users to easily enhance specific methods to achieve business requirements.

-To make plugin framework easy to understand and use, we have abstracted the plugin into the `three elements`, **Points**, **Interceptor**, and **AgentPlugin**.
+To make the plugin framework easy to understand and use, we have abstracted the plugin into the `three elements`, **Points**, **Interceptor**, and **AgentPlugin**.
 - **Points** is used to define where to enhance.
 - **Interceptor** is used to define what to do at enhanced *Points*.
 - **AgentPlugin** makes the plugin configurable and configuration can be updated dynamically at runtime.

-Efficient and reliable, the architecture design need to address two situations.
+Efficient and reliable, the architecture design needs to address two situations.
 - **Multiple plugins perform multiple enhancements to a method**.
 We let multiple plugin interceptors on the same method form an interceptors Chain.
-Then, let each method point only enhanced by a simple piece of bytecode, and allocate a unique Id (unique Index) for the enhanced method, which is used as an array index to get the corresponding Interceptors Chains.
+Then, let each method point only be enhanced by a simple piece of bytecode, and allocate a unique Id (unique Index) for the enhanced method, which is used as an array index to get the corresponding Interceptors Chains.
 - **Plugins can be independent or collaborative**.
 In an Interceptors Chain, Interceptors can be scheduled by priorities and a mechanism for exchanging data between interceptors is provided.

-Moreover, Interceptors are enhanced to achieve business requirements, we provide a set of API for the most common Tracing and Metric services, so that the enhancement plugin can complete the Tracing and Metric collection requirements quickly with the help of API.
-The Report component is responsible for formatting the data and uploading it to the back-end server.
+Moreover, Interceptors are enhanced to achieve business requirements, we provide a set of APIs for the most common Tracing and Metric services so that the enhancement plugin can complete the Tracing and Metric collection requirements quickly with the help of API.
+The Report component is responsible for formatting the data and uploading it to the backend server.
 It can also be customized and extended to meet the needs of different data formats and network architectures.

 This document describes how to develop plugins for Easeagent, and it will be divided into the following sections to introduce plugin development.
 1. Plugin structure and examples, the plugin contains three core components, which are the **Points**, **Interceptor**, and **AgentPlugin definition**.